saint11/DeadWeight/source/index.md

 # Welcome

 **Dead Weight** takes place in a low-fantasy world, it's very grim and dark but doesn't take itself too seriously.
+But be advised that **Dead Weight** has strong **horror** elements, and may not be suitable for everyone.

 It should be clear that the player characters are no heroes; they are *dead weights*, outcasts and treasure hunters with little to lose.
 They delve deep into long forsaken places, attempting to save enough silver to leave *Blacksalt Island* for solace and better days elsewhere.